Headless CMS vs. static site generator: how to get the best of both worlds

 Evolving user expectations and a growing need for seamless digital experiences (such as mobile, omnichannel, and personalized content delivery) have been driving the development of different online publishing technologies.

 Two terms you might have heard of while keeping up with this evolution are static site generator (SSG) and headless content management system (CMS).
-But what exactly are these pieces of technology, and which one is right for your business needs?
+But what exactly are these pieces of technology, and which is right for your business?

 In this guide, we’ll explore the difference between these two online content systems and how to decide which one — if not a combination of both — is the best choice for you.